xodio/xod/docs/guide/data-types/README.md

 It is often desirable to convert a signal value from one type to another, i.e. to link a pin with one type to a pin of another type.

+Some types are not castable at all.
+For example, the port type cannot cast to any other type; other types cannot cast to port either.

-For some type pairs, this is possible without any intermediate conversion
+For some type pairs, it is possible without any intermediate conversion
 nodes:

 <table class="ui definition single line table">